Sandysmile/Marketing-Campaigns/README.md

 3) Marital status and default have a slight influence on the outcome.

-### Next Steps/Actions fpr Data Preparation and Feature Engineering.
+#### Categorical Variables: Next Steps/Actions fpr Data Preparation and Feature Engineering.

 **Job Category: Encoding
 Why?
 Different job categories have varying subscription rates.